geowithus/csmouse/README.md

 ### `settings options` in both versions

-> Note that all option are optional.
+> Note that all settings options are optional.
 If you want to use defaults, you don't have to set them at all.

 #### first